Chart Color Schemes

 Pottsville's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Pottsville's health metrics closely align with national benchmarks, showing common health conditions across both young and old age cohorts.
-Private health cover stands at approximately 49% (~7,181 people), lower than the national average of 55.3%.
+Pottsville's health metrics closely align with national benchmarks, showing standard levels of common health conditions across both young and old age groups.
+Approximately 49% (~7,181 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (8.9%) and mental health issues (7.6%).
-A total of 69.4% report no medical ailments, higher than Rest of NSW's 64.2%.
-Residents aged 65 and over comprise 21.0% (~3,078 people), lower than the 26.1% in Rest of NSW.
-Health outcomes among seniors are notably strong, outperforming the general population in health metrics.
+The most prevalent medical conditions are arthritis (affecting 8.9% of residents) and mental health issues (7.6%).
+A total of 69.4% declare no medical ailments, higher than the Rest of NSW's 64.2%.
+As of 2021, 21.0% (~3,078 people) are aged 65 and over, lower than Rest of NSW's 26.1%.
+Despite this, health outcomes among seniors in Pottsville are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health